*This title is on pre-sale and ships in late March 2019.

 Big Ears Knoxville will make its debut at the Big Ears Festival in Knoxville in March 2019.

-This project was made possible with the support of the Reva and David Logan Foundation, Dan and Gloria Logan, Colin Moran, and Visit Knoxville, along with the collaboration of The Paris Review.
+This project was made possible with the support of the Reva and David Logan Foundation, Dan and Gloria Logan, Colin Moran, Visit Knoxville, Moxley Carmichael, Knoxville Museum of Art, Dewhurst Properties and The Tomato Head, in partnership with Rock Fish Stew Institute of Literature and Materials, AC Entertainment, The Southern Documentary Fund, the Contemporary Art Museum Raleigh, and The Paris Review.

 Preface by Ben Ratliff